Star Trek TOS - Season 3 - Episode 03

 Remarkable Scenes

-- Kirk giving the drowning boy CPR and the natives thinking he's a god because of it.
+- Kirk giving the drowning boy CPR and then being revered as a god for saving him.

 - Spock attempting to destroy the asteroid.